-Glaucoma is the leading cause of blindness and visual impairment in the US, and can affect patients of all ages, many of who do not experience any symptoms and may not be aware that they have the disease.
+Glaucoma is the leading cause of blindness and visual impairment in the US and can affect patients of all ages, many of who do not experience any symptoms and may not be aware that they have the disease.
 Glaucoma actually refers to a group of diseases that cause damage to the optic nerve as a result of increased pressure within the eye, but can also be caused by a severe eye infection, injury, blocked blood vessels or inflammatory conditions of the eye.
-In a healthy eye, fluid produced by the ciliary body circulates forward and drains through tiny passages called the trabecular meshwork.
+In a healthy eye, the fluid produced by the ciliary body circulates forward and drains through tiny passages called the trabecular meshwork.
 In people with glaucoma, these passages become blocked and intraocular pressure rises.

 There are two main types of glaucoma: open-angle and angle-closure.
 Open-angle glaucoma is the most common type of glaucoma and involves fluid in the eye not draining properly through the trabecular meshwork.
 Angle-closure glaucoma involves a sudden buildup of pressure in the eye and poor drainage because the angle between the iris and the cornea is too narrow.